asimd/bitcoincheck/README.md

-After that, it uses  [Blockchain.com's](http://blockchain.com) public API to check the balances for the given address.
+After that, it uses [Blockchain's](http://blockchain.com) public API for BTC and [BitBox's](https://rest.bitbox.earth) public API for BCH to check the balances for the given address.

 Note: you may be rate limited if triggering too many ruquests, sign up for API key [HERE](https://api.blockchain.info/customer/signup)